eshedmargalit/cn_preschool/cbb_fascicles/m2_JupyGit/git_started.md

 relative to one another**

-* **git log**: lists the commit history of your repo. '--graph' shows a line drawing of the relationship between commits (comes in handy when things get complicated). '--decorate' tells us where each of our branches sit on the graph.
+* **git log**: lists the commit history of your repo. '--graph' shows a line drawing of the relationship between commits (comes in handy when things git complicated). '--decorate' tells us where each of our branches sit on the graph.

 ```